blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 This setting can be toggled dynamically without restarting the application.

-**This feature  may be conflicts with other running media applications (e.g., Spotify, Browser) that also listen for system-wide media keys.
-This is a platform-level behavior.**
+**Note: Media key functionality can be unreliable when multiple media applications are running simultaneously, regardless of whether global mode is on or off.**

 ### Configuring The Reading Style